lybird300/lybird300.github.io/_posts/2015-06-26-work-with-cluster.md

 <li>Submit a job: sbatch file.sh</li>
 <li>Monitor your jobs
 <ul>
-<li>Use the sacct command you can see all your jobs (including completed) and you can customize how the job list is displayed by using the "fileds" option as below
+<li>Use the sacct command you can see all your jobs (including completed) and you can customize how the job list is displayed by using the "fileds" option as below.
+Showing jobname is useful as it is by default the filename of corresponding job script.
+The 'state" option helps specify what types of jobs you would like to view, such as CA (CANCELLED), CD (COMPLETED), F (FAILED), PD (PENDING; i.e., awaiting resource allocation), R (RUNNING), and S (SUSPENDED; e.g., give way to jobs with higher priority).
-<pre><code>sacct --fields=jobid,jobname,state</code></pre>
+<pre><code>sacct --state=RUNNING --fields=jobid,jobname,state</code></pre>
 </li>
 <li>Show job details: scontrol show job <jobID>
 If you want to see job name (by default the name of job script file), you can use